 State park passes can’t be used in federal, municipal, private or other state agency campgrounds or related facilities, including the Pillars Boat Launch, Arctic Valley, Eagle Rock Boat Launch and Eagle River Nature Center.

-Alaska State Parks also offers an Annual Daily Parking Pass for $60, which you can purchase online here or in-person at state park offices and most campgrounds.
+Alaska State Parks also offers Annual Parking Passes for $60 per calendar year, which you can purchase online from the Department of Natural Resources Division of Parks and Outdoor Recreation or in person at state park offices and most campgrounds.
 You can also find it in-store at many locations and can see the list of locations here.

 If you’re staying overnight at a public use cabin, keep in mind that parking is usually included in the cost for the cabin.